amandeepmittal/amanhimself.dev/src/content/blog/automation-with-hombrew-bundle.md

 ## Dissection of the bundle file

 The important piece from the above configuration is to define a path for the applications to install inside the `Applications` directory.
-Otherwise, MacOS might recognize an app or warn you to manually move it inside that directory.
+Otherwise, macOS might recognize an app or warn you to manually move it inside that directory.
 The `cask_args` allows passing the directory path.

 ```shell
 cask_args appdir: "/Applications"